bboreham/weave/docs/ipam.md

    addresses, we operate on them in contiguous groups, for which we use the word "range".
 A range has a start address and a length.

-3. Universe.
+3. Subnet.
 The address space from which all ranges are allocated.
 This is configured at start-up and cannot be changed during the run-time of the system.

 ### The Ring

-We consider the universe as a ring, and place tokens at the start of each range owned by a peer.
+We consider the subnet as a ring, and place tokens at the start of each range owned by a peer.
 The peer owns every address from the start token up to but not including the next token which denotes another owned range.
-Ranges wrap around the end of the universe.
+Ranges wrap around the end of the subnet.

 This ring is a CRDT.
 Peers only ever make changes in ranges that they own (except under administrator command - see later).
 This makes the